 Also known as comfort care, hospice is overseen by a physician and typically provided through a Medicare-certified organization.

 Individuals receiving care are assigned an interdisciplinary team that includes a physician, nurse, aide, social worker, chaplain, volunteer, and bereavement specialist, who typically come to the patient’s home – wherever that may be.

 Rather than treating or curing the patient’s illness or disease, care serves to keep the individual comfortable through the final stages of his or her sickness.

 6. What is the difference between home care and assisted living?

 Many individuals and families struggle with determining what type of care is best for their loved ones.
 Understanding the differences between the most common types of care can help, though.

-In home care allows the individual to remain in the comfort of his or her own home and receive medical care and living assistance in an environment that is familiar and comfortable.
+Senior home care allows the individual to remain in the comfort of his or her own home and receive medical care and living assistance in an environment that is familiar and comfortable.